 How do you get your back to stop hurting?
-What pain reliever is best for back pain?
-What can you do for severe back pain?
+Which pain reliever is best for lower back pain?
+What can you do for severe lower back pain management?
 How can you get rid of a backache?
+What is the best lower back pain treatment?
 Indians are asking these questions today in greater numbers than ever before.
 According to research from The Lancet, 540 million people are suffering from lower back pain, which makes it the most common cause of disability worldwide that isn't being treated right.
 Research published by the Journal of the Japan Medical Association in 2002 showed that the incidences of lower back pain were 40% for those aged over 40 and between 10-25% for those aged above 25.

 There are many treatments for lower back pain, but little clarity on what actually works.
 Most patients are looking for non-drug treatments for back pain.
 Treating chronic lower back pain is difficult.
 Patients have trouble identifying the cause of their discomfort.
 Different schools of thought push different forms of treatment.
 Should the focus be on relieving pain or preventing cases in the future?